 The predictive models and weight used for all analyses are listed in the MODELS page and available for download through the FUSION web-site.
 Genotypes are restricted to common, well-imputed HapMap3 SNPs that satisfied standard quality-control thresholds on missingness and hardy-weinberg equilibrium.
 Typically, gene expression was analyzed with covariates for sex, age, genetic ancestry, and multiple gene expression PCs (specific panel details are presented on the main FUSION web-site).
-Note: for analyses of gene expression in tumors local copy number alterations were not modelled, we are evaluating the best way to adjust for somatic events so these weights may be updated.
+For analyses of gene expression in tumors (from TCGA) local copy number alterations was also included as a covariate.

 All analyses include weakly predictive models up to a heritability P-value of 0.01.
 This means you will sometimes see models with negative cross-validation (adjusted) R2 values because the heritable signal is not predictive after reducing 4/5 folds.
 These models are included primarily for individual gene look-up where the multiple-testing burden is negligible and weakly significant models may still be informative (alternatively, if you don’t see a model for a gene it’s because there wasn’t a hint of signal un the data).
 For genomewide scans we recommend interpreting these models with caution.